Cross the street, I dare you.

 I planned this solo trip on a whim.
 I figured, I’m Filipino, the first-generation daughter of immigrants who found their way to Southern California.
 My parents spoke tagalog at home, cooked pinakbet and sinagong, and we had a three-foot-tall rice dispenser.
 We had noisy family parties at the park nearly every week, with giant deep-fried pigs known lovingly as lechon.
 We had an army of baby Jesuses and Mother Marys ever-watching from an alter in our home.
 We lived, for most of my childhood, in a Filipino enclave that acted as a haven for immigrant couples and first-generation kids like myself.
 It was a pseudo-Philippines, right?
 That should give me some street cred here.

 Carson is a metro-suburbia in Los Angeles, surrounded by oil refineries and dotted with mediocre parks where many Filipinos, like my parents, decided a few decades ago that this is the optimal place to start shiny new American lives.
-It’s tucked between the blacks and Mexicans of Compton, Long Beach, Wilmington, South L.A.
-Close enough to white neighborhoods.
-Not too far from the beach.
-Everyone in this town, Filipino.
+It’s tucked between communities of black, Mexican, Vietnamese, Korean, Polynesian and more Filipinos in Compton, Long Beach, Wilmington, South L.A.
+It’s close enough to the white neighborhoods.
+It’s not too far from the beach.
+Mostly everyone in Carson is Filipino.
 Everyone contributing to this feeling of home.

 Now, I stand before a security guard at the concierge desk of my parents’ condominium in Manila.
 I assumed they would happily point me in the direction I needed to go.
 WiFi?
 Sure, right this way ma’am.
 The bank?
 Well there’s one right here in this building!
 Fancy a good breakfast?
 There’s a really great place not five minutes away, ma’am.
 Let me take you there.